 It is said great things come from humble beginnings.
 But also from hard work and dedication.
-This is certainly true of Glenhaven Soccer Club.
+This is certainly true of Glenhaven Football Club.

-We as a club look back over the last 10 years and recognise our great successes (and a few disappointments) with a great deal of pride.
-We acknowledge and appreciate the efforts of those dedicated people that got us here, 10 years on.
+As a club we look back at our great successes (and a few disappointments) with a great deal of pride, and we acknowledge and appreciate the efforts of those dedicated people who got us here.

-Let us not however, just look back – the years ahead will bring many new challenges and opportunities which we will need to embrace to move forward.
+But we don't just look back – the years ahead will bring new challenges and opportunities that we will embrace with energy.
 Lets go!

 It was the end of the 1990 football season when another local club decided they were not going to grade their under 9 teams for the following 1991 competition, that encouraged Bruce Fraser & Gregg Levett, along with a group of parents who had children attending Glenhaven Public School and playing for various other clubs, to form the Glenhaven Sporting Club.